 Glitzy Tokyo Midtown was the stronghold of the powerful Ashura-kai in SMT IV, and one look at this large ultramodern complex will tell you why this was a logical choice.

-The second tallest building in real-life Tokyo, Midtown’s abundant floor space makes it perfect for, well, a dungeon, apart from being an obvious beacon of power.
+The second tallest building in real-life Tokyo, Midtown’s abundant floor space makes it perfect for, well, a dungeon, apart from the edifice being an obvious beacon of power.

 23. Tokyo Disneyland